nbhatia911/buildroot_raspberrypi3/README.md

 Once the build process is finished you will have an image called "sdcard.img" in the output/images/ directory.

-Use sdcard.img to flash using HDD tool
+On Windows use sdcard.img to flash using HDD tool

 On Ubuntu copy the bootable "sdcard.img" onto an SD card with "dd":

 <pre>
   $ sudo dd if=output/images/sdcard.img of=/dev/sdX
 </pre>

 Insert the SDcard into your Raspberry Pi, and power it up.
 Your new system should come up now and start two consoles: one on the serial port on the P1 header, one on the HDMI output where you can login using a USB keyboard.

 How to connect serial cable
 ---------------------------